How did everything begin?

 in its calculations.

-However, the essential thing is that the universe must
+However, the essential thing is that the

-the fact that everything has a beginning.
+nevertheless rely on the fact that everything has a

-In addition, we can practically see that there has been
+In addition, we can practically see that

-energy can be compared in principle to when the wood in a
+the amount of energy can be compared in principle to when

-campfire burns out.
-Once they burn out, they cannot be
+the wood in a campfire burns out.
+Once they burn out, they

-is decreasing all the time:
+usable energy is decreasing all the time:

 The energy doesn't really seem to disappear.
 The problem,